 Moving forward to the first decade of the 18th century, we encounter in Paris one Nicolas Bion (1652–1733), who was chief instrument maker to the court of Louis XIV.
 Poenaru secured his 1827 patent while he was studying geodesy and surveying in Paris, and it is almost certain that in the course of his studies he would have encountered Bion’s Traité de la Construction et de Principaux Usages des Instrumens de Mathématique (Treatise on the Construction and the Principal Uses of the Mathematical Instruments).
 Bion first published his compendious work in 1709, and it remained in print for decades thereafter.
 In Chapter II of Book III, he describes the construction of a pen that is remarkably similar to Poenaru’s design.
 Several examples of this pen are known to survive; shown here is a photo of one of them.

 Pens made along this general principle of construction are known today as Bion pens, but it must be emphasized that Bion himself did not claim to have invented the design.
-(Instruments that he made bear his mark, but none of the surviving pens is so marked.)
+(Instruments that he made bore his mark, but none of the surviving pens is so marked.)
 The following is my translation of Bion’s description as it appears in the 1753 edition of his work: